-”After" is not an easy thing to say in Japanese.
-There is not one phrase for it, and there are minute differences that you need to know about the various ways to say it.
+There is not one phrase for "after," and there are minute differences that you need to know about the various ways to say it.
 So, pay attention as always.

 "Verb A + た後（で） + Verb B" states that B happens after A. However, there are several other similar expressions in Japanese.
 So, pay close attention to the differences discussed later on.